mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSConvertToWavelengthAndRebin*
 -----------------------------------

+The :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`
-The *SANSConvertToWavelengthAndRebin* algorithm is one of the few which does not take a *SANSState* object as an input.
+algorithm is one of the few which does not take a *SANSState* object as an input.

 The algorithm performs the following steps: